ramyac6/Empowher/README.md

-# BlackRock Challenge
+# Empowher

-This is an app that allows you to communicate with our chatbot.
+This is an app that promotes female empowerment.

-To demo our app follow the following steps:
+To demo this app follow the following steps:

 <ul>
  <li>Installation Steps</li>